↖ Homepage of the site 'What to do with your life?'

 |

-Operational performance decreases.
-Functioning becomes bureaucratic.
-Work dissatisfaction increases.
-In fact, operational efficiency becomes more and more dependent solely on the pressure exerted by the hierarchy.
+Operational performance declines.
+The functioning becomes bureaucratic.
+Discomfort at work increases.
+Indeed, operational effectiveness becomes increasingly tied solely to the pressure exerted by hierarchy.

 |